NethermindEth/StarknetByExample/src/applications/simple_storage_starknetjs.md

 ### Declaring & Deploying the SimpleStorage Contract

-Please refer to **How To Deploy** in the Getting Started part.
+Please refer to our [How To Deploy](../getting-started/interacting/how_to_deploy.md) page.
 Note down the address of your contract, you will need it in Starknet-js in the following part.

 ## Interacting with SimpleStorage contract
 We will interact with the SimpleStorage contract using Starknet-js.
 Firstly, create a new folder and inside the directory of the new folder, initialize the npm package (click Enter several items, you can skip adding the package info):